HippoCampusRobotics/fav_docs/_sources/final_project.rst.txt

 BlueROV2 Model with Simulated Cameras
 =====================================

-The good old description files for the BlueROV have changed.
-Optional cameras have been added.
+So far, we haven't actually used simulated cameras on the BlueROV.
+Instead of simulating a camera image and running the actual AprilTag detection algorithm on this, we have simulated our 'range' measurements.
+This had the benefit of reduced computational burden.

+We have added optional simulated camera sensors to the BlueROV description files.
 To enable them, we have the two launch arguments :code:`use_front_camera` and :code:`use_vertical_camera` available.
 Their default value is :code:`false`.
 To enable them, spawn the vehicle as follows:

 .. code-block:: sh